BareMinimumStudios/fast-travel/README.md

 # fast-travel
-A mod that replicates a MMORPG like fast travel system,
+A mod that replicates a MMORPG like fast travel system.